OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 - MSTG-CODE-6: "The app catches and handles possible exceptions."
 - MSTG-CODE-7: "Error handling logic in security controls denies access by default."
 - MSTG-CODE-8: "In unmanaged code, memory is allocated, freed and used securely."
-- MSTG-CODE-9: "Free security features offered by the toolchain, such as bytecode minification, stack protection, PIE support and automatic reference counting, are activated."
+- MSTG-CODE-9: "Free security features offered by the toolchain, such as byte-code minification, stack protection, PIE support and automatic reference counting, are activated."

 ### Memory Analysis References